ViWaSe/uBaldr/README.md

 # Purpose
 You can use this project to control Neopixel-LEDs via the MQTT-Protocoll.
 A MQTT-Broker is needed to run the project and can i.E. be realized by a Raspberry Pi.
-JSON-Strings are used for communication (version >= 5.1j).
+JSON-Strings are used for communication.
 Please see documentation pdf for more info!

 # Features
 - Set Color by line-animation (pixel by pixel) with defined speed.
 Supported formats: hex, [r,g,b] and [r,g,b,w]
 - Dim light with defined speed
-- OTA-Updates (Will provide an extra repo for that function)
+- OTA-Updates
-- Change settings via MQTT
+- Change settings via MQTT-Message
 - Log-function
 - NTP